 Growth means changing how you do business: new technology, more employees, less centralized control, and likely the need for more money.
 Make sure you have a solid plan and be ready to adapt to constant change.

-See the Canada Business Network for detailed information on business growth strategies, including franchising, exporting, purchasing another business, and more.
+See Small Business Services Canada for detailed information on business growth strategies, including franchising, exporting, purchasing another business, and more.

 Franchising Your Business